 Obviously, it depends on your taste.

-Not being passionate about classic art, my personal choice depending on the following criteria:
+Not being passionate about classic art, my personal choice depended on the following criteria:

 – I love when lights and shadows take full control of the image (I never miss a Caravaggio painting)